 - offering to review progress towards your goals on a regular basis, the continuing suitability of the original strategy and its component parts.

-Records of your transactions will be kept for seven years and you may inspect any of these.
+Records of your transactions will be kept and you may inspect any of these.
 Please give at least twenty-four hours notice if you wish to exercise this right to ensure all information is recovered from completed files.

 If you have any complaint about the advice you receive or a product you have bought please write to the Compliance Officer, Corrigans at 5 Sycamore Court, Birmingham Road, Coventry CV5 9BA.
 If you make a valid Complaint against Corrigans in respect of investments arranged by Corrigans for you and Corrigans are unable to meet its liabilities in full, you may be entitled to compensation from the Financial Services Compensation Scheme.
 Details of the cover provided by that Scheme were shown in each of the Key Facts documents provided and are also given in a leaflet which will be sent when addressing a complaint or at your request.
 Further information is available from the Financial Conduct Authority and the Financial Services Compensation Scheme.

 You have the right to refer your complaint to The Financial Ombudsman Service, free of charge - but you must do so within six months of the date that we send you a final decision letter with a leaflet setting out how you can contact that body.
 Their website address is http://www.financial-ombudsman.org.uk/.
 If you do not refer your complaint in time, the Ombudsman will not have our permision to consider your complaint and so will only be able to do so in very limited circumstances.
 For example, if the Ombudsman beleives that the delay was as a result of exceptional circumstances.

 Issued March 2018 FCA Number: 138941